furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

   ▸ realworld-backend
 ```

 Components are the main building blocks in Polylith.
 Bases are another kind of building blocks where the difference from components is that they expose a public API to the outside world.
-Both bases and components are encapsulated blocks of code that can be assembled together into services, libraries or tools.
-Components communicate to each other through their 'interfaces'.
+Both bases and components are encapsulated blocks of code that can be assembled together into services and tools.
+Components communicate to each other through their _interfaces_.
-The base in each project, glue components together via their 'interfaces' and expose the business logic via a public API, in this project's case, a REST API.
+The base in each project, glue components together via their _interfaces_ and expose the business logic via a public API, in this project's case, a REST API for the backend, and a web application for the frontend.

 There is only one base and one project in this workspace to keep it simple.
 The project named 'realworld-backend' bundles the base, components and libraries together.
 The development project makes it delightful to develop from one single place.
 You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE.